dan-bouchard/pinterest-data-processing-pipeline/README.md

 `bin/kafka-console-consumer.sh --topic PinterestPipelineTopic --from-beginning --bootstrap-server localhost:9092`

-> The user posting emulation can be run by starting the `user_posting_emulation.py` script which posts to the fastAPI /pin/ method.
+> A user posting emulation script can be run which posts to the fastAPI /pin/ method.

 ### Kafka Producer and Consumer via kafka-python

-Setting up scripts `batch_consumer.py` and `streaming_consumer.py`, the `user_posting_emulation.py` script can show that the data is being produced via the API and consumed in both a batch and streaming manner at the same time.
+Setting up scripts `batch_consumer.py` and `streaming_consumer.py`, the emulation script can show that the data is being produced via the API and consumed in both a batch and streaming manner at the same time.

+## Batch processing

+The `batch_consumer` stores a batch of data and will periodically upload it to a S3 bucket data lake for long-term persistent storage.
+The data is saved as JSON files.
+This data can be processed later down the line when retrieved from storage.